-Oasis Apartments and Treetop Houses is set on 6 acres of natural bushland.
+Oasis Apartments and Treetop Houses are set on 6 acres of natural bushland.
 Guests can relax beside the heated swimming pool, play some tennis or unwind in the sauna.
 The poolside BBQ pool is perfect for socialising with friends and family.

 Byron Fork Talk

-The Farm caters for kids with a childrens’ playground, animal farm and farm trail.
+The Farm caters for kids with a children’s’ playground, animal farm and farm trail.
 Bring your own picnic blanket and wander along the farm trail past the pigs in their mud bath, the large brood of happy chickens that lay the hundreds of eggs used each day, past the macadamia orchard and the fields planted with produce that are served in the restaurant.

-11 Ewingsdale Road, Ewingsdale, NSW Australia –
+- 11 Ewingsdale Road, Ewingsdale, NSW Australia – The Farm

 The World’s First Solar Train | Byron Bay Train

-The train runs a return shuttle service for the 3-kilometre journey between North Beach Station in Sunrise Beach and the Byron Beach Platform in Byron Bay township.
+The train runs a return shuttle service for the 3-kilometre journey between North Beach Station at Sunrise Beach and the Byron Beach Platform in Byron Bay township.
 Both stations have seating, shelter and bicycle racks.

 Byron Bay Lighthouse Walk

 The Cape Byron walking track is a 3.7km loop that leads you across clifftops with outstanding views of the Pacific Ocean and hinterland.
 You will need to allow at least 2 hours to fully experience the Cape Byron walking track.
 It is one of the most beautiful stretches along the NSW coastline.